ndshal/pathfinder.js/README.md

 algorithms come with the same final path - BFS is still correct, A\* is just more efficient.

 ## Future Directions
+Some future ideas for Pathfinder.js include:
+ * UX improvements
+ * More search algorithms and obstacle Presets
+ * An entirely new module that generates mazes procedurally